 SearchServerVirtualization.com: What are some corporate desktop usage trends that dovetail with the coming of desktop virtualization?

 Douglas Strain: More companies support the mobile environment and have workers -- such as helpdesk reps -- working fulltime at home.
 This has forced companies to expand their management reach and maximize usage of Web-enabled applications and technologies.
-So, you already have a lot of workers outside the office accessing their corporate information and using
+So, you already have a lot of workers outside the office accessing their corporate information and using Web-based applications that do not reside on the desktop.

 This trend will support an acceleration of thinner clients into corporate environments.
 They won't be as thin as typical thin clients, and that will make them more appealing to users.
 Some apps will reside on the client still, but not those business-sensitive ones.